Why is this medication prescribed?

 - you should know that voriconazole may cause blurred vision or other problems with your eyesight and may make your eyes sensitive to bright light.
 Do not drive a car at night while taking voriconazole.
 Do not drive a car during the day or operate machinery if you have any problems with your vision while you are taking this medication.

-- plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
+- plan to avoid strong, direct sunlight or unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Voriconazole may make your skin sensitive to sunlight.
+In some patients who have had a reaction to the sun while on voriconazole, skin cancer has developed.
+Your doctor may refer to you to a dermatologist (skin doctor) to screen and monitor you for skin cancer during and following treatment with voriconazole.

 What special dietary instructions should I follow?